Progress report for FNE20-948

 Table 5.
 Degrees F warmer the average daily soil temperature was in the Climate Battery Tunnel (T3) when compared to the Non-Climate Battery Tunnel (T4).

 Perhaps the most surprising outcome to come from this preliminary data was that the average daily RH in the Climate Battery Tunnel was consistently lower than the non-Climate Battery tunnel.
 Only one day of the 29 measured measured the Non-Climate Battery Tunnel lower in RH, by 0.1%, though the Climate Battery Tunnel had an average daily RH of 1.2% lower overall, with the highest difference being 3.5% lower (Tables 6 and 7).
 This is especially surprising because when the Climate Battery starts introducing warm air into the cold tunnel, moisture condenses consistently, creating a fog-like atmosphere, especially in the early mornings.
-Assumedly, this does not create a large raise in RH in the Climate Battery Tunnel because this typically occurs when RH is around 99-100% in the control tunnel as well.
+This does not seem to create a large raise in RH in the Climate Battery Tunnel because this typically occurs when RH is around 99-100% in the control tunnel as well.
 It has yet to be determined if this small drop in RH would have any impact on disease pressures without adding additional controls such as venting, though it appears that the Climate Battery will not pose an additional disease pressure in the form of increased RH.

 |T3 Daily Average RH%||T4 Daily Average RH%|